RegocziPeter/Snythetic-data-generation/Create_Prompts/README.md

 2) Edit the scripts and set your Hugging Face token and dataset IDs (search for `hf_token` and dataset placeholders).

-(You can create a Huggingface dataset from a local dataset with `Other_Scripts\hf-dataset-creator.ipynb`.)
+(You can create a Huggingface dataset from a local dataset with `Other_Scripts/hf-dataset-creator.ipynb`.)

 3) Run (from repo root):